 The main goal of the Centre is the rehabilitation of disabled children with cerebral palsy, with the aim of maximizing the recovery of their motor functions and their integration into society.

-The patients of ‘The House of an Angel’ are given the full range of treatments, accommodation with their parents, and even food, absolutely free of charge.
+The patients of ‘The House with the Angel’ are given the full range of treatments, accommodation with their parents, and even food, absolutely free of charge.

-In the last 22 years, ‘The House with an Angel’ has helped more than 30,000 children diagnosed with nervous and musculo-skeletal disabilities.
+In the last 22 years, ‘The House with the Angel’ has helped more than 33,000 children diagnosed with nervous and musculo-skeletal disabilities.
 They came from all regions of Ukraine, as well as from abroad.
 Up to 150 patients are treated at the centre daily.